benfred/py-spy/README.md

 ### Can py-spy profile native extensions?

 Since we're getting the call stacks of the python program by looking at the [PyInterpreterState](https://docs.python.org/3/c-api/init.html#c.PyInterpreterState) we don't yet get information about non-python threads and can't profile native extensions like those written in languages like Cython or C++.
-Native code will instead show up as spending time in the line of Python that calls the native function, rather than as its own entry right now.
+Native code will instead show up as spending time in the line of Python that calls the native function, rather than as its own entry in the current stable release.

-It should be possible to use something like [libunwind](https://www.nongnu.org/libunwind/) to profile the native code in the Python Extensions.
-If this is something that interests you [please upvote this issue](https://github.com/benfred/py-spy/issues/2).
+However, there is a pre-release at ```pip install py-spy==0.2.0.dev3``` that will let you profile native C/C++ or Cython extensions on 64-bit Linux and Windows machines.
+Any feedback on this feature is appreciated, and you can follow progress or leave comments [on this issue](https://github.com/benfred/py-spy/issues/2).

 ### When do you need to run as sudo?